Gonococcus

 • Discharge from the cervix (mucopurulent cervicitis)

-• sexual partners (in the last 6 months) of persons with gonorrhoea
+• Sexual partners (in the last 6 months) of persons with gonorrhoea

 • Presence of other sexually transmitted diseases (chlamydia, syphilis, HIV)